shapedthought/ssh_grab/README.md

 You will need to specify the location of the SSH key before progressing, note that if you use OpenSSH it is likely that the file will be saved in the /Users/User_name/.ssh folder.

+To run simply open Powershell in the directory with the ssh_grab.py then run:

+    python .\ssg_grab.py

 Logging is enabled in ssh_grab so you will find a issues.log file in the root of the directory when you run it to see what is going on.
 This is set to DEBUG mode (level=logging.DEBUG), if you want to reduce this log level just remove that string and it will go back to the default WARNING level.